 The falls are so pretty too, I mean just look at this!!

-This area was one of youngest son’s favorite areas of the trip.
+This area was one of my youngest son's favorite areas of the trip.
 He loved exploring over the fallen logs.
-It was also peaceful and quiet here for quite awhile before it started to get busy.
+It was also peaceful and quiet here for quite a while before it started to get busy.

 If you don’t have anxiety or a fear of heights, you will probably love this road, just like my family did.

-The views were definitely worth my near death experience on the drive up though.
+The views were definitely worth my near-death experience on the drive up though.
 It was gorgeous!!
-Look at these view across the continental divide!
-Logan’s pass was right about 6600 feet.
-So not the highest place we have been for sure, but some really great drop offs!
+Look at these views across the continental divide!
+Logan's pass was right about 6600 feet.
+So not the highest place we have been for sure, but some really great drop-offs!

 We hit Logan’s pass with the intention of hiking the Hidden Lake trail.
 Unfortunately, it was closed because of bear activity, so we hiked the overlook trail instead.
 This is a beautiful trail covered in wildflowers and so many beautiful views.

-There were several groups of mountain goats playing right along side of the trail, completely oblivious to the people hiking around them.
+There were several groups of mountain goats playing right alongside the trail, completely oblivious to the people hiking around them.
 It was really pretty cute!

 The photo below shows the lake from the overlook.
 Just beautiful, right?
 If I was a better writer I am sure I could think of a more appropriate way to describe it, but I couldn’t!